WhatTheFar/express-gateway-plugin-cas/README.md

 ## Quick start

 1. Make sure the plugin is listed in [system.config.yml file](https://www.express-gateway.io/docs/configuration/system.config.yml/).
     This is done automatically for you if you used the command above.
+See [Configuration](#configuration) for more details.

 2. Add the configuration keys to [gateway.config.yml file](https://www.express-gateway.io/docs/configuration/gateway.config.yml/).